manuzrpEd/CurrencyConverter-Django/README.md

 Now we are in a position to start our Django project.
 Execute the command `django-admin.exe startproject currency_converter .` to start the Djago project.
 An app in Django is a subcomponent of the Django project.
 To start our currency app, execute `python manage.py startapp converter`.

 At this point, we have created all files and directories needed for our project/application.
-Using a Code editor, we can modify the files to addapt our project/app to our needs.
+Using a Code editor, we can modify the files to addapt our project/app to our particular needs.